erdem/django-map-widgets/README.md

 **zoom** : Default zoom value for maps (optional, default value is 6).

-**markerFocusZoom** : Initializing the map with a marker or user creating a new marker on the map with actions, the map widget using <a href="https://developers.google.com/maps/documentation/javascript/places-autocomplete" target="_blank">fitBounds</a> method on Google Map Javascript interface.
+**markerFitZoom** : Initializing the map with a marker or user creating a new marker on the map with actions, the map widget using <a href="https://developers.google.com/maps/documentation/javascript/places-autocomplete" target="_blank">fitBounds</a> method on Google Map Javascript interface.
 When called google `fitBounds` method map zoom value is getting maximum.
 This is not good map viewing for end users.
 Because of that the map widget set the map zoom value after called `fitBounds` if it is not define `None`. (optional, default value is 15)

 **GooglePlaceAutocompleteOptions** : Put your custom <a href="https://developers.google.com/maps/documentation/javascript/places-autocomplete" target="_blank">Google Place Autocomplete</a> options.
 (Optional)